petermsiegel/f-string-apl/∆F/README.md

 if the **auto** parameter is enabled.
 If the **auto** parameter is *disabled,* the runtime impact of the feature is more modest still; if *not* used, there is no runtime impact.

-To support the Session Library auto-load process, there are parameters, which the user may *optionally* tailor via an APL Array Notation parameter file **.&ThinSpace;∆F** placed in the current file directory.
+To support the Session Library auto-load process, there are parameters that the user may *optionally* tailor via an APL Array Notation parameter file **.&ThinSpace;∆F** placed in the current file directory.
 Parameters include:

 -  **auto:** the ability to turn on or off any automatic loading of object definitions from the *dfns* workspace or files;